opendocx/opendocx/README.md

 opendocx-node
 =============

-**Document and text assembly using [OpenDocx](https://github.com/opendocx/opendocx) for Node.js applications.**
+**[OpenDocx](https://github.com/opendocx/opendocx) document assembly for Node.js applications.**

-This package is still very much experimental in nature.
+This package is still somewhat experimental in nature.
 If it interests you, please try it out and share your feedback.

 opendocx-node facilitates "document assembly": a template-based approach to automatically generating documents.
-At this point, templates are expected to either be DOCX files (on disk) or plain text strings.
-The same set of template features can be applied to either kind of template.
+At this point, templates are expected to be Microsoft Word DOCX files (on disk).
+Plain text templates (with basically an identical feature set) can also be assembled using the companion package [Yatte](https://github.com/opendocx/yatte), from which OpenDocx derives much of its functionality.

 Installation
 ------------